worthlane/worthlane/README.md

 #### General ⚙️
 Native city - Moscow.
-Current city - Long-Pond city (Moscow region)
+Current city - Long-Pond city (drip 😎😎😎)
 #### Education 📖
 Graduated from a specialized physics class at Moscow state school 57.
 A first-year student in MIPT🇷🇺 (phystech-school of applied mathematics and computer science).